Folling/alloy/README.md

 All other dependencies will have a written justification in their respective project.

-One thing I found bothersome when working with other APIs were private APIs.
+One thing I found bothersome when working with with other libraries were private APIs.
-Private APIs can be useful to avoid users accidentally messing something up, or forming a dependency on a volatile part of your API.
+Private APIs can be useful to avoid users accidentally messing something up, or forming a dependency on a volatile part.
 But not even having the option to access these parts makes certain aspects far too rigid.
 For example, the tooltip delay was not changeable in previous JavaFX versions.
 The field existed, but you simply couldn't access it.
 For this reason, the APIs within alloy will follow a system similar to "pimpl".
 Every struct has an "inner" field with all fields that are supposed to be private and an unsafe getter function to access it.
 This forces people to opt-in with the concious decision and understanding that what they are doing is inherently prone to break if the API changes in the future.